1.1 Design and build a low-cost radiation sensor

 Prototypes of the different solutions, including a report detailing important choices.

 1.5 Develop the TAHMO style guide

-A style guide is needed that will be the definite guide for esthetical choices within the TAHMO project.
+A style guide is needed that will be the definitive guide for esthetical choices within the TAHMO project.
 This guide will cover any style decisions made, both in the (design of) the TAHMO station itself as well as in related products such as the educational package.
 The style must convey the image and uniqueness of the TAHMO project.

 1.6 Design a device for accessing information locally, offline

-The data from the device should be somehow reachable for local stakeholders, including farmers and school children.
+The data from the device should be somehow reachable to local stakeholders, including farmers and school children.
 This communication can be achieved by having the device display the current sensor values, but other solutions (apps?
 Bluetooth?) are possible.